Visualizing Microbial Agroecology

 Additional Outcomes:

-We believe the efforts of our team to reinvigorate the presence of the PNW Farmers' Network(PNWFN) within the context of the Visualizing Microbial Agroecology project continues to be worthwhile.
-The PNW Farmers' Network is a foundational component of the distribution mechanism for this project and the efforts in that direction are seen in the interest of 182 registrations for the Soil Health Coffee hours by ag professionals in 2023.
-The activities that have been organized as part of the Farmers' Network re-establishment align with the project goals and have been reported accordingly.
+We believe the efforts of our team to reinvigorate the presence of the PNW Farmers' Network(PNWFN) within the context of the Visualizing Microbial Agroecology project was essential to achieving project goals.
+The PNW Farmers' Network is a foundational component of the distribution mechanism for this project and the efforts in that direction are seen in the interest of 343 registrations for the Soil Health Coffee hours by ag professionals over the life of the project.
+The activities that have been organized as part of the PNW Farmers' Network re-establishment, align with the project goals and have been reported accordingly.
+The continued existence of the PNW Farmers' Network supports sustainability, co-innovation, adaptation, and resilience of the inland Northwest's agriculture.
+We will continue to work in this space.

-In 2023 the PNWFN successfully relaunched in the digital space with a website, YouTube channel, X account, and a podcast, the website's focus is on hosting content and to collate related partner resources.
-The current mailing list for the WSU Farmers' Network is above 500 active email addresses (and growing) of people in the agricultural community of Washington, Idaho, Oregon, and Montana, who are interested in cropping systems diversification and innovation, and soil biology as part of the soil functioning as a vital living ecosystem.
-We continue to receive positive feedback on the work we are doing, and as the videos come out we expect that engagement with the network resources and positive feedback will continue to increase.
-As the end of 2023 the infrastructure, framework, and engagement with the PNWFN is commensurate with the engagement with the WSUFN prior to the COVID-19 pandemic and the departure of Dr. Tao.
+In 2023 the PNWFN successfully relaunched in the digital space with a website, YouTube channel, X account, and a podcast, the website's focus is on hosting soil health focused content, and to collate related partner resources.
+The current mailing list for the WSU Farmers' Network is above 550 active email addresses (and growing) of people in the agricultural community of Washington, Idaho, Oregon, and Montana, who are interested in cropping systems diversification and innovation, and soil biology as part of the soil functioning as a vital living ecosystem.
+We will continue to accumulate tools and perspectives to offer robust resources, spaces, and aggregation of work being done in the space we serve.
+We continue to receive abundant, sincere, positive feedback on the work we are doing from diverse stakeholders in the agricultural community.
+At the conclusion of this project- the infrastructure, framework, and engagement with the PNWFN is commensurate, or exceeding the level of engagement with the WSUFN prior to the COVID-19 pandemic and the departure of Dr. Tao.

 Recommendations:

-The adjacent On-Farm Trials podcast with the PNW Farmers' Network work has been a highly successful effort.
-With over 1000 listens to the bi-weekly episodes since it debuted at the end of June 2023, and almost 300 listens in the month of January 2024 it has been experiencing growing interest and support among the varied sectors of the ag community.
+The On-Farm Trials podcast under the umbrella of the PNW Farmers' Network work has also been a highly successful effort.
+With almost 4000 listens to the bi-weekly episodes since it debuted at the end of June 2023, and 263 average listenership per month, it has been experiencing growing interest and support among the varied sectors of the ag community.
 Listeners are predominantly, but not limited to, from the Northwest.
 The effort aims to elevate individual innovators around the region and has featured producers with reputations as innovators, including those at the end of their careers.
 The podcast has featured both male and female producers, across a varied age range, and representing varied agroecological classifications within the inland Northwest dryland production region.
 The podcast also showcases producer and researcher collaborations around on-farm trials, supports collaboration efforts, and increased visibility for these partners.
 Topics covered focus on cropping systems innovation and conservation agriculture, and in the conversation-style audio, growers share their thoughts and knowledge around innovation, the barriers to and need for innovation to adapt to changing conditions in the environment, economy and society, along with many other challenges and opportunities including farm succession, urban encroachment, herbicide resistance, conservation programs, balancing economic solvency with stewardship goals, and so much more comes through in these episodes.
 It is a valuable way to showcase producer voices and honor their knowledge alongside research data as we explore 'pluralistic ways of knowing' and how that philosophy can co-exist with reductionist western scientific approaches and tools.
+The effort also allows the providers of agricultural research and services to hear and be more responsive to producer needs.
+We appreciate the support for this work and recommend continued support for the grassroots community building efforts the PNWFN has been working towards, to engage the agricultural community in the co-production of knowledge, and accelerating innovation, steeped in collaboration, towards the goal of increasing the sustainability of the agroecosystems of the dryland Northwest.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.